charan-kanaparthi/Email-Scheduler/README.md

 "body": "schedule"
 }

-DELETE /emails/[id]: will delete the email  with the given id  ( soft delete  updating status)
+DELETE /emails/[id]: will delete the email notification with the given id  ( soft delete  updating status)